adafruit/makecode-newsletter/_drafts/2019-09-09-welcome-to-the-makecode-newsletter.md

 [![Lancaster Computer Science student’s research helps New York fashionistas](/assets/09092019/jacdac.jpg)](https://www.lancaster.ac.uk/news/lancaster-computer-science-students-research-helps-new-york-fashionistas)

->_"James Devine, a student at Lancaster University’s School of Computing and Communications, has developed a new communication technology called JACDAC that helps different tiny embedded computers known as microcontrollers talk to each other more easily.
+>_"[James Devine](https://twitter.com/James_A_Devine), a student at Lancaster University’s School of Computing and Communications, has developed a new communication technology called JACDAC that helps different tiny embedded computers known as microcontrollers talk to each other more easily.
 JACDAC can be described as the USB for the wired Internet of Things (IoT) and simplifies the connecting of microcontrollers featuring different sensors and capabilities.
 JACDAC enables a network of microcontrollers to work together in highly dynamic environments, yet, makes doing so as simple as plugging a pair of headphones into a 3.5mm socket.
 Mr. Devine developed JACDAC as part of an internship at Microsoft Research in the United States.
-His software was originally designed to help develop a multiplayer aspect to Microsoft’s MakeCode Arcade – a web-based application that lets people create their own games for handheld gaming devices."_
+His software was originally designed to help develop a multiplayer aspect to Microsoft’s MakeCode Arcade – a web-based application that lets people create their own games for handheld gaming devices.
+[Lancaster Univ.](https://www.lancaster.ac.uk/news/lancaster-computer-science-students-research-helps-new-york-fashionistas)"_

 ## Educator spotlight - Lufkin Independent School District: Project based learning with Microsoft MakeCode